AJGrey/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to move all files beginning with an uppercase
+A script to delete all files in current directory with ~